 Journaling to Create Goals

-I don’t think it’s a secret that I strongly believe in journaling as a tool for success.
-There are many methods to keeping a journal and many topics you can explore, including goal setting.
+I don’t think it’s a secret that I strongly believe in the Journaling for Entrepreneurs process as a tool for success.
+There are many methods to journaling for entrepreneurs and many topics you can explore, including goal setting.

 How you organize your goals will depend a lot on how you analyze and interpret information.
 Let’s look at three different ways to set up your goal journal.